 Fujifilm X-A10 versus Pentax KP

 The Fujifilm X-A10 and the Pentax KP are two digital cameras that were revealed to the public, respectively, in December 2016 and January 2017.
 The X-A10 is a mirrorless interchangeable lens camera, while the KP is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Pentax provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A10 and the Pentax KP.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-A10 – represents 100 percent across all the size and weight measures).